Another chain-reaction crash on a Pennsylvania interstate

 Remarkably, with multiple semi-trucks involved, there were no fatalities and no serious injuries reported, but some people with minor injuries were taken to the hospital.
 With chain-reactions crashes, sorting out the confusion and determining responsibility can be complex.

-If you were involving in such an accident and suffered injuries, you should make certain a doctor has checked out all of your injuries and thoroughly documented your condition.
+If you were involved in such an accident and suffered injuries, you should make certain a doctor has checked out all of your injuries and thoroughly documented your condition.
 While you may have been lucky and escaped being severely injured, even seemingly minor head and neck injuries can have long-term consequence.

-To enable your recovery of compensation, you want to ensure that you have complete record of you medical condition after the crash, to allow doctors to trace back to a source, possible complications that may develop over time.
+To enable your recovery of compensation, you want to ensure that you have complete record of your medical condition after the crash, to allow doctors to trace back to a source, possible complications that may develop over time.
 And legal assistance may be necessary to help you obtain compensation, should your condition worsen.

 Slick roads with snow and ice make driving in Pennsylvania winters a challenge.
 Allow extra time and always leave amble distance between your vehicle, which could keep you out of a dangerous chain-reaction crash.